 The rates of high-cost lending were examined to determine whether certain racial and ethnic groups were receiving disproportionately more high-cost loans than other groups.
-While disparities in high-cost lending by themselves are not proof of illegal discrimination, they represent a "useful screen" for determining where further investigation is necessary.41 income could explain the variance in types of loans received.
-That is, because whites as a group
+While disparities in high-cost lending by themselves are not proof of illegal discrimination, they represent a "useful screen" for determining where further investigation is necessary.46

-For home purchase loans, African Americans had the highest incidence of high cost lending (68.7% of loans), followed by Hispanics/Latinos (39.3%), whites (20.3%), and Asians (14.7%).
-The rates of high cost lending for refinance loans showed a similar pattern, with African Americans receiving such loans 57.1% of the time, Hispanics/Latinos 44.4%, whites 28.2%, and Asians 24.7%.
+For home purchase loans, African Americans had the highest incidence of high-cost lending (40.6% of loans), followed by Hispanics/Latinos (21.3%), whites (11.7%), and Asians (9.5%).
+The rates of high-cost lending for refinance loans showed a similar pattern, with African Americans receiving such loans 43.0% of the time, Hispanics/Latinos 25.0%, Asians 21.6%, and whites 18.5 %.
 (See Chart 4.)